istairbn/os_session/README.md

 # main.tf

 Simplistic infrastructure to replicate the demo - an Ubuntu box, a Windows box and a VPC.
-Note that you will need to configure credentials and update the local IP in the security group...
+Note that you will need to configure credentials (AWS and PEM file) and update the local IP in the security group...
 I leave that as an exercise to the reader.

 # linux.sh